WASmars/ESP32CAM-OV7725-TFT-ambilight/README.md

 - AEC, AWB is manual setting for consist color during difference scenes, but the HDR video still has chances got too blueish or less color due to high brightness with no AEC

-currently depend on my TV set, the image location can only be defined by self calculating on excel, my TV set is 65inch, and 15 cm height and 20cm away from the camera.
+fully based on my TV set, the image location can only be defined by self calculating on data included ***/include/strip_data.h***, my TV set is 65inch, and 15 cm height and 20cm away from the camera.
-I turned off the AEC and AWB for the low light environment of my movie, gaming senario, however there still has color shift in the result, but can modify with the esp32 built in image process function *gamma calculation*
+Turned off the AEC and AWB for the low light environment of my movie, gaming senario, however there still has color shift in the result, but can modify with the esp32 built in image process function *gamma calculation*, more detail adjustment can reffer to [datasheet of OV7725](/Doc/ov7725.pdf)

-with my 65inch TV, need 45 LEDs on right/left, and 84 LEDs on top/down, total 248 LEDs by 50 LEDs/meter LED strip, 12V power require ~40W [WLED calculator](https://wled-calculator.github.io/)
+with my 65inch TV, need 45 LEDs on right/left side, and 84 LEDs on top/down side, total 258 LEDs by 60 LEDs/meter LED strip, power require ~40W(3.38 A/12V) [WLED calculator](https://wled-calculator.github.io/), however in my real measurement the current consumption is only ~2.5A, measure before adding fuses to the circuit.

 ## Required hardware